 Additional interim weigh-in sessions may be provided at the discretion and agreement of the competition Organisation Committee

 and appointed ‘EPF Contest Officials’.
 All weigh-in sessions and their durations must be posted and communicated to all lifters and

 2. All lifters in the category must weigh-in during one of the mandatory or additional (if provided) weigh-in sessions, which will

-to acknowledge their presence.
+the competition begins to acknowledge their presence.

 3. The weigh-ins must be in a private area, where only the competitor, the competitor’s coach, coach appointee, or manager,